-- Class teachers lead classes to the playground at the start of break and lunchtime play - Class teachers to collect from the playground at the end of break and lunchtime play - All staff on break duty to support in end of breaktime routines:
+- Class teachers lead classes to the playground at the start of break and lunchtime play - Class teachers to collect from the playground at the end of break and lunchtime play - All staff on break duty to support in end of breaktime routines: - 1.
+All adults to raise hand to signify end of break and blow first whistle children to stop - 2.
+All adults to verbalise expectations to children -to stand still and walk to their lines on the second whistle - 3.
+All adults to blow second whistle children to line up - Playground equipment monitors are responsible for tidying away any equipment

-First whistle - stop

-Second whistle - line up

-- Playground equipment monitors are responsible for tidying away - Staff collecting children at the end of break to be on the playground in a timely manner to support with lining up
+• Staff collecting children at the end of break to be on the playground in a timely manner to support with lining up